DongYang26/24fall_ProjectDemo/README.md

         User gpu1

-* input password, then try to remote connecting
+* Input password, then try to remote connecting

+## We first enter the folder '/user1' if we are in the folder '/home'
+    cd user1